Richard de Grenville: Lord of Neath

 As his reward for his services during the conquest of Glamorgan his brother Robert FitzHamon allotted him the lordship of Neath, where Richard built Neath Castle.
-He is styled in one Glamorgan charter as "Constable of the Earl of Gloucester", thus of Robert Fitzroy, 1st Earl of Gloucester (died 1147), his brother's son-in-law and heir.
+He is styled in one Glamorgan charter as "Constable of the Earl of Gloucester", thus of Robert, 1st Earl of Gloucester (died 1147), his brother's son-in-law and heir.

 Founds Neath Abbey

-In 1129 Richard de Grenville founded Neath Abbey within his lordship as a daughter-house of the Benedictine Savigny Abbey near the village of Savigny-le-Vieux in western Normandy.
-Following the assumption of the Savigniac order into the Cistercian order in 1147 Neath Abbey also became a Cistercian house.
+In 1129, Richard de Grenville founded Neath Abbey within his lordship as a daughter-house of the Benedictine Savigny Abbey near the village of Savigny-le-Vieux in western Normandy.
+Following the assumption of the Savigniac order into the Cistercian order in 1147, Neath Abbey also became a Cistercian house.
 To it he donated many of his lands, both in Wales and in Devon which he held from the Honour of Gloucester, including Littleham, near Bideford in North Devon.
 A later confirmation charter granted in 1207 by King John (1199–1216) to Neath Abbey confirmed to the monks the former grants of Richard de Grenville: